315+ Telescopes Ranked

 What can you see?

-5” of aperture plus a super long focal length and GoTo don’t yield the greatest results when it comes to deep-sky observation, though the ETX-125 can still show you the basics.
 Galaxies are, for the most part, disappointing due to the ETX-125’s small aperture and narrow field of view.
-Brighter galaxies like M65, M82, and M104 show their dust lanes, but this can be challenging if you are in a light-polluted environment.
-Additionally, you won’t be able to take in all of the Virgo Cluster or Andromeda (M31) at once on account of the ETX-125’s limited field of view.
+Brighter galaxies like M65, M82, and M104 show their dust lanes, but this can be challenging if I’m in a light-polluted environment.
+Additionally, I won’t be able to take in all of the Virgo Cluster or Andromeda (M31) at once on account of the ETX-125’s limited field of view.
 The Orion Nebula (M42) of course delights, however, as do smaller open star clusters like M35 or M11.

 The ETX-125 AT also does pretty well on globular star clusters.
-It’ll show you most of the ones in the Messier catalog, but it kind of lacks the resolving power to bring out many individual stars in the dimmer globulars – M13, M3, and M15, for instance—which are no problem for the ETX-125 AT to resolve at higher magnifications.
+It’ll show us most of the ones in the Messier catalog, but it kind of lacks the resolving power to bring out many individual stars in the dimmer globulars – M13, M3, and M15, for instance—which are no problem for the ETX-125 AT to resolve at higher magnifications.
 The AudioStar controller’s extensive double star database allows you to find pretty much any double you want with it, and the scope’s optical quality, long focal length, and lack of a diffraction-inducing spider holding the secondary mirror make it especially suited for the task of splitting double stars.
-This is an area where GoTo is actually pretty useful.
+This is an area where I believe that GoTo is actually pretty useful.

-The Moon and planets are where the ETX-125’s long focal length and high-quality optics really shine.
-The Moon will show thirty craterlets in Clavius and the one in Plato on a night of good seeing, along with countless valleys, ridges, flatlands, mountains, and of course craters.
 Venus is a beautiful crescent, Mars shows a fair amount of detail at opposition, Jupiter’s Great Red Spot and cloud bans are fantastic (though the moons still remain pinpoints), and the Saturnian clouds, rings, Cassini division, and its family of moons are visible.
 Uranus and Neptune are nothing more than colorful, star-like dots; the ETX-125’s meager aperture is insufficient to reveal their moons.

 Zane Landers